GoalSmashers/css-minification-benchmark/README.md

 Just copy your file to the `data` directory (make sure the filename ends with `.css`) and re-run the benchmark.

-Please make sure your file does not contain any special comments (`/*! ... */`) since not all minifiers strip them correctly:

-* `clean-css` is configurable, but leaves all by default
-* `csso` always leaves one

 ### How can I add a new minifier to the list?

 * add it to `package.json` as a `devDependency`